k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/01_tdm_architecture.md

 ## TDM Components

-The K2View TDM has the following components:
+The K2view TDM has the following components:

-- TDM Portal (self-service).
+- TDM Portal (self-service)
-- TDM DB.
+- TDM DB
-- Test data store (Fabric).
+- Test data store (Fabric)

 ![tdm_architecture](images/tdm_architecture.png)

 ### TDM Portal
-The TDM web application is pre-integrated in [Fabric Web Framework](/articles/30_web_framework/02_preintegrated_apps_overview.md) and offers self-service implementation of the following activities:
+The TDM web application is pre-integrated in [Fabric Web Framework](/articles/30_web_framework/02_preintegrated_apps_overview.md) and it offers a self-service implementation of the following activities:
 - TDM definitions, setting TDM Business Entities, environments, roles and permissions.
 - Creation and execution of TDM tasks that provide a selected subset of entities or tables to the selected environment.